Ami-Solution/amis-ipfs/README.md

 # Simple Amis chain + Inter Planetary File System (IPFS) + React.js DApp

 A simple DApp to upload a document to IPFS and then store the IPFS hash on the Amischain blockchain.
 Once the IPFS hash number is sent to the Amischain blockchain, the user will receive a transaction receipt as well as a genuine ERC721 collectible token .
 We will use Create-React-App framework to make an ubiquitous front-end available on Herokuapp and ipfs.
-This Dapp works with any user that has MetaMask installed in their browser.
+This Dapp works with any user that has MetaMask/Scatter installed in their browser.

 This repository was created originally for this great tutorial and has been adapted to work with Amischain https://itnext.io/build-a-simple-ethereum-interplanetary-file-system-ipfs-react-js-dapp-23ff4914ce4e